 The cost of Boron for a typical loft space above a 3-bed semi-detached house is around £80.

-A mask, overalls, and 10-litre knapsack sprayer cost around £50.
+A mask, gloves, overalls, and a 10-litre knapsack sprayer cost around £75.

 This website sells Boron and has suggestions for how much you’ll need.

 The vast majority of woodworm infestations can be treated with either Boron or Permethrin; these can be spray or brush applied.
-The cost of treating a typical loft above a 3-bed semi is around £450-£850.
-Small local traders are cheaper than a national company.
+The cost of treating a typical loft above a 3-bed semi is around £650-£950.
+Small local traders are usually cheaper than a national company so it’s worth shopping around.

-If you have an infestation in or under floor boards, the cost may be higher.
+If you have an infestation in or under floorboards, the cost per square metre is usually more.

 If your property is infected with Death Watch or House Longhorn Beetles, you may need to have the timbers injected with the chemical and that will cost more and should be done by a professional.

-DIY treatments for the most commonly found woodworm do work and many homeowners choose to treat the wood themselves to save money.
+DIY treatments for the most commonly found woodworm do work and many homeowners choose to treat the wood themselves to save money so if you’re on a limited budget and you can access the affected timbers, don’t be afraid to give it a go.

-Rentokil is a well know brand in the UK and while their prices tend to be at the top of the scale, they do offer long guarantees.
+Rentokil is a well-known brand in the UK and while their prices tend to be at the top of the scale, they do offer long guarantees.

 Permagard sells products directly to the public and they’re also a well-known brand.